 Despite its somewhat toy-like appearance, the new Nautica NMX 650 (ref.
 N18633G) diver may be a nice choice for those looking for an inexpensive beater that can be used as a diving companion.

 The timekeeper is going to be delivered in a huge stainless steel case.

 Around 50 millimeters in diameter (the crown is probably not included,) the body is equipped with a rotating bezel that has its standard diving scale color-keyed to the silicone strap.

-Judging by the photos, so far the American brand (from 1969 Nautica Watches is officially a part of the Timex conglomerate) is going to offer at least three versions differing only with colors of their straps and bezels: orange, yellow and electric blue.
+Judging by the photos, so far the American brand (from 1969 Nautica Watches is officially a part of the Timex conglomerate) is going to offer at least three versions differing only in colors of their straps and bezels: orange, yellow and electric blue.

 By the way, speaking of straps, it looks like Nautica’s designers tried hard to allow the watch to use straps of standard size (probably, 22 or 24 millimeters.)
-However, due to this approach, the rubber band looks to narrow in its, um, widest part somewhat detracting from the timekeeper’s solid look.
+However, due to this approach, the rubber band looks too narrow in its, um, widest part somewhat detracting from the timekeeper’s solid look.

 Like the current BFD series, the new NMX 650 sports a pair of wide, open-worked hands that remind me of some Zodiac divers.

 Thanks to luminous triangle-shaped spots on the tips of the hands and the Rolex-style hour markers on the matte-black face, the timepiece offers an easily readable layout, which has a good potential of being legible even deep underwater, where there is almost no natural light.

-As most other models from the American company, the Nautica NMX 650 is equipped with a Japanese quartz movement, which, while not offering any fancy complication or elaborated decor, is still accurate and reliable.
+As with most other models from the American company, the Nautica NMX 650 is equipped with a Japanese quartz movement, which, while not offering any fancy complication or elaborated decor, is still accurate and reliable.

-Still no info on price, but I doubt that it will be more expensive than $200-$250*.
+Still no info on the price, but I doubt that it will be more expensive than $200-$250*.